Explore this resource

 The Scottish Government is ensuring that promoting children and young people’s mental health is a core component of staff professional learning.

-Training in psychological skills – early intervention for children - This training has been developed for qualified multi-disciplinary staff across agencies who work with children and young people
+- Training in psychological skills – early intervention for children - This professional learning has been developed for qualified multi-disciplinary staff across agencies who work with children and young people.

 - Education Scotland Professional Learning Activity Compassionate and Connected Community